Female to Male chest gender affirmation or “top” surgery refers to surgery used to contour the chest to a more masculine shape. Surgery can include:

 Often known as the “double incision mastectomy”, this technique is usually required for moderate to large breasts, when there is a larger amount of excess skin, the chest skin is stretched or loose, or there is drooping of the breasts.

-Dr Merten’s unique technique for this surgery aims at placing the scars in the most natural and subtle position – below the breast and angling towards the armpit behind the hollow of the chest muscle.
+The technique our plastic surgeon, Dr Steve Merten, uses for this surgery aims at placing the scars in the most natural and subtle position – below the breast and angling towards the armpit behind the hollow of the chest muscle.

 In this surgery, the nipple/areola needs to be moved and positioned into the correct masculine position.
 Whenever possible, Dr Merten does this by maintaining internal vascular connections to the nipple, which allows the most natural outcome, best healing and increased potential for nipple sensation.
 This is known as a “pedicled” technique.
 If this is not technically possible, then the nipple/areolar is repositioned as a “graft”, where it is completely removed, then sewn into the new position.